szczepanski/fr/readme.rst

 **subject pronouns**

-.. csv-table:: pronouns!
+.. list-table:: list
-   :header: "Treat", "Quantity", "Description"
-   :widths: 15, 10, 30
+   :widths: auto
-   "Albatross", 2.99, "On a stick!"
+   :header-rows: 2
+   :align: right

+   * - singular
+     -
+     - plural
+   * - a
+     - b
+     - c
+   * - Albatross
+     - 2.99
+     - On a stick!
+   * - Crunchy Frog
+     - 1.49
-   "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
+     - If we took the bones out, it wouldn't be crunchy, now would it?
-   "Gannet Ripple", 1.99, "On a stick!"
+   * - Gannet Ripple
+     - 1.99
+     - On a stick!

 +-----------------------------+
 | singular                    |